 - Clean With Soap And Water

 The next step is to clean the floor with water and a mild soap mixture.
 You are urged to use a soft microfibre cloth or if you are using a machine, use one with soft microfibre bristles.
 For natural marble use a neutral detergent as acidic ones tend to eat through the statue.
-For polished marble tiles, use nylon bristles or non-abrasive scouring pads.
+For polished marble tiles (using a polishing wheel for grinder), use nylon bristles or non-abrasive scouring pads.
 They may be harder to get scratches, but they still do get them if brushed too hard or if you use metal scrubbers.

 - Get Rid Of Stubborn Stains